 Another similarity the two disorders might share is how they develop: being exposed to emotional, physical, and emotional abuse, neglect, and early exposure to trauma is shown to play a relevant role in the development of both disorders.
 Additionally, in both disorders, biological factors might play a role.

 Even though both disorders belong to the Cluster B Personality Disorders that affect emotions and interpersonal relationships, they are very different.
 The biggest difference between the two illnesses regards empathy: people with antisocial personality disorder lack empathy and remorse.
 Easily put, they do not care about the majority of things.
 This does not count for BPD.

 People suffering from borderline personality disorder have an immense fear of abandonment.
 They cling to people in relationships, and often either idolize or devaluate the people close to them.
 Borderliners often use the sentence “I can't live without them” when referring to their partners.
 They go from loving intensely to hating the same person they cannot live without.
 This emotional turmoil leads to anger outbursts, inability to properly control emotions, and self-sabotaging in an attempt to self-soothe.

 All of these characteristics are not present in psychopaths.
 People with antisocial personality disorder appear to be cool and collected.
 Sure, they are not able to feel other people’s emotions, but they know how to play around them.
 A psychopath will do whatever it takes to get his way, regardless of the consequences it has on other people.

-It is possible to be a borderliner with some psychopathic traits, but the two personality disorders are very different.
+It is possible to have BPD with some psychopathic traits, but the two personality disorders are very different.

 Comorbid BPD and psychopathy